knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 This is *amazing*.
 No, seriously - it's *way* more awesome than you might think.
-The `make:migration` command actually *looked* at our database, looked at all of our entity classes - which is just one entity right now - and generated the SQL code needed to *update* the database to match.
+The `make:migration` command actually *looked* at our database, looked at all of our entity classes - which is just one entity right now - and generated the SQL needed to *update* the database to match our entities.
 I'll show you an even better example in a few minutes.

 ## Executing the Migration